GALLERY LAB

 PictureView from Mt.
 Wrightson

 Disturbance and non-native plant invasions are widespread and increasing in the arid Southwestern U.S., leading to increases in fire return intervals and erosion that typically result in losses of native plant biodiversity.
 Soil biota, including bacteria, archaea, and fungi, form the foundational structure of plant community dynamics and could be used as early warning indicators of changes in ecosystem resilience and impending vegetative shifts from disturbance and plant invasions.
 Preliminary results show that differences in soil biota between native and non-native plant communities are substantive, apparent, and affected by disturbance, but an improved mechanistic understanding is needed to accurately predict impacts of specific changes in soil biota on plant community and soil aggregate stability.
-In collaboration with Jeff Fehmi and Craig Rasmussen, we are establishing large-scale field and greenhouse experiments to determine the range of conditions under which soil amendments and management practices lead to effective native plant re-establishment of arid and semiarid lands.
-Identifying differences in key microbial taxa or functional groups between disturbed and undisturbed native communities can be translated into risk parameters and will allow more effective invasion prevention and native reclamation efforts.
+Identifying differences in key microbial taxa or functional groups between disturbed and undisturbed native communities can be translated into risk parameters and allow more effective invasion prevention and native reclamation efforts.

 Picture

 The Critical Zone (CZ) is the semi-permeable membrane on the Earth's surface that extends from bedrock to the tops of trees.
 Microbes drive Earth's biogeochemical cycles and play a critical role in ecosystem services including nutrient cycling, carbon stabilization, carbon flow and weathering.
-Despite the important role microbes play throughout the CZ profile, relatively little is known about understanding the structure of below ground communities and their functional capabilities.
-Ongoing projects focus on spatial variability in soil archaeal, bacterial and fungal communities across scales.
-Understanding linkages between microbial communities and observed biogeochemistry is assessed by coupling molecular and functional assays (i.e. rRNA surveys, metagenomic analysis and enzyme activity potential) with biogeochemical analysis to build a better predictive understanding between community structure and soil processes in a dynamic forested catchment.
+Our Critical Zone Thematic Cluster GeoMicro is developing a predictive understanding of how the interaction among soil microbes, roots, mineral composition, and soil organic matter drives Critical Zone biogeochemistry and soil formation.
+Understanding linkages between microbial communities and observed biogeochemistry is assessed by coupling molecular and functional assays with soil physical and biogeochemical analysis to build a better predictive understanding between community structure and soil processes in watersheds across the U.S.

 Microbial response to fire in high elevation forests